 In 1931, she married Alipio Siavichay.
 The couple had at least three children in the 1930s, one of whom died as an infant.

-In 1942, she remarried to Jose Benedicto Culcay.
+In 1942, she remarried Jose Benedicto Culcay.
 The couple had at least three children.
-She was passionate about creole eggs with malt and honey and she sold “Fritada” (Ecuadorian dish) in a pork merchant town.
-Her diet was products of her very same land but she was a very fan of rompope, eggs and malta.
-Her life was hard because her father didn’t want her because she did what they told her not to do: her parents didn’t want her to marry a Native American man.
+She was passionate about creole eggs with malt and honey, and she sold “Fritada” (Ecuadorian dish) in a pork merchant town.
+Her diet was products of her very same land, but she was a big fan of rompope, eggs, and malta.
+Her life was hard because her father didn’t want her.
+After all, she did what they told her not to do: her parents didn’t want her to marry a Native American man.

 Velez Bravo died in Ecuador, on 12 October 2021, at the age of 113 years, 325 days.